Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Introduction

 Although GenAI has shown its capabilities in areas such as code generation, software documentation, and software testing \cite{Jahic24,beyond_2024}, its application in software architecture remains an emerging area of research, with ongoing debates about its effectiveness~\cite{Dhar24a}, reliability~\cite{Raghavan24}, and best practices~\cite{Soliman25}.
 Researching the application of GenAI in software architecture is crucial because it has the potential to transform the way complex systems are designed, optimized, and maintained.

-However, practitioners and researchers continue to get challenged when understanding the implications, limitations, and potential benefits of GenAI for architectural tasks.
+However, practitioners and researchers continue to be challenged in understanding the implications, limitations, and potential benefits of GenAI for architectural tasks.
 To catalyze research in this area, they need a roadmap on various research directions, applications, trends, challenges, and future directions.

-To better understand existing research in this area, this study \textbf{investigates the current state of research and practice on the use of GenAI in software architecture}.
+To better understand the existing research in this area, we \textbf{investigated the current state of research and practice on the use of GenAI in software architecture}.

 Specifically, we conducted a Multivocal Literature Review (MLR) to synthesize the findings from academic literature and gray literature sources, including industry reports, blog posts, and technical documentation~\cite{MLRguidelines}.
 In particular, our goal is to understand how GenAI is used in software architecture and what the underlying rationales, models, and usage approaches are, as well as the context and practical use cases where GenAI has been adopted for software architecture.
-Moreover, we also aim at understanding research gaps highlighted by the literature, to provide an overview of possible research directions to practitioners and researchers.
+Moreover, we aim to understand research gaps highlighted by the literature and to provide an overview of possible research directions to practitioners and researchers.

-Despite the growing adoption of GenAI in software engineering, several factors justify the need for a systematic investigation into its role in software architecture: \begin{itemize} \item \textit{Emerging and Underexplored Research Area}: Although GenAI has been widely adopted in software development tasks, its role in software architecture remains underdeveloped~\cite{Jahic24}.
+Despite the growing adoption of GenAI in software engineering, several factors justify the need for a systematic investigation into its role in software architecture: \begin{itemize} \item \textit{Emerging and Underexplored Research Area}: Although GenAI has been widely adopted in software architecture tasks, its role in software architecture remains underdeveloped~\cite{Jahic24}.
 Studies suggest that while GenAI models can help in architectural modeling and decision-making, their contributions are still in the early stages of research and adoption~\cite{Dhar24a}.

 \item \textit{Lack of Systematic Evidence on Effectiveness and Reliability}: Existing work reports inconsistent findings regarding the reliability of GenAI for architectural decisions~\cite{Raghavan24}.
 Some studies indicate its potential in architectural modeling and automation, while others highlight challenges such as hallucinations, interpretability, and alignment with established architectural principles~\cite{Soliman25}.